Prasanta-Hembram/Translation-work-list-for-Santali-language/README.md

 ### You can see my respository
 I kept interesting app list, go to original creator through my respository and fork their project and start translating any app.
+### Website interface
+1. Glosbe website - Translation file will be provided on request.
 ### [Pontoon](https://pontoon.mozilla.org/sat-Olck/) - Firefox iOS, Terminology
 ### Follow Crowdin, one of the best place to translate app for Santali language(go through any of them and start):-
 1. [Ankidroid](https://crowdin.com/project/ankidroid/sat#) - Flash card app for memorizing purpose.